The Last ERP Update You'll Ever Need: One Version for Dynamics 365

 Move from the limitations of your on-premise system to a cloud-based ERP.
 Learn more and register for our Oct.
 2 webinar today!Register Now

 Microsoft Dynamics 365 is continually enhanced with new capabilities to enable global businesses to accelerate their digital transformation.
 As Microsoft adds product enhancements and performance improvements at a rapid pace, while optimizing the way in which Microsoft delivers updates.
 This helps our customers stay current in a consistent, predictable, and seamless manner.

-In the April 2018 release, Dynamics 365 for Finance and Operations moved to an extensions model as the only vehicle for customizing the application.
+Since the April 2018 release, Dynamics 365 for Finance and Operations utilized an extensions model as the only vehicle for customizing the application.
 It enabled no-code/low-code extensibility options (via PowerApps and by adding new fields).
 This made it easier for customers to personalize the application and it paved the way for customers to stay in lockstep with our updates without expensive upgrades.

 The mission of Dynamics 365 for Finance and Operations is to help enterprises reimagine the speed of doing business by enabling people to make smarter decisions with access to real-time insights and intelligence on nearly any device, anywhere.
 By providing an evergreen ERP application, Microsoft solutions provide businesses with a competitive advantage in the market to truly innovate and meet ever-changing customer demands.
 In the next year, Microsoft will continue to focus on the following key priorities:

 - Continue to deliver new innovations across the Dynamics 365 for Finance and Operations, and Dynamics 365 for Retail applications.

 - Infuse intelligence and analytics into the application business process to drive more value back to the business.

 - Continue to offer an array of differentiated deployment choices, from a complete cloud offering to hybrid solutions and Local Business Data (LBD)/on-premises options.